gautamraj/gautamraj.github.io/content/posts/profiling/java-memory-leaks.md

   - Java
   - profiling
   - memory
+description: "A guide to detecting and diagnosing memory leaks in Java applications, using heap dumps and Java Flight Recorder (JFR) profiles."
 ---

 Despite being a garbage-collected language, memory leaks are still possible (and quite common) in